RaquelPlaza/angular5-dojo/README.md

 ```

-Here we can see the MockConfig class that implements a return url for the function getConfig().
-We then register the AppConfig service in the providers telling it to use the MockConfig class we just created.
+Here we can see the MockConfig class that implements a return URL for the function getConfig().
+We then register the AppConfig service in the providers, telling it to use the MockConfig class we just created.
 Now we have full control over what our service will receive when it injects the service during construction, isolating our tests to a unit of code!

 ### Further Testing

-There are multiple ways in which you can test you code, have a play with what’s available, fix the existing testing issues and for further ideas, have a look at the .spec files contained within the dojo repository.
+There are multiple ways in which you can test you code, have a play with what’s available, fix the existing testing issues and for further ideas, have a look at the .spec files contained within the Dojo repository.

 ## Deployment